 - C: Enclosure identify light

-- A constant light indicates the identify state for the enclosure or for a resource within the enclosure.
+- A constant light indicates the identify state, which is used to identify a part.

-- No light indicates that no resources in the enclosure are being identified.

-- D: Attention light

 - No light indicates that the system is operating normally.

+- D: System information light

+- No light indicates that the system is operating normally.

-- A solid light indicates that the system requires attention.
+- Light on indicates that the system requires attention.

 - E: USB port

 - F: Enclosure fault roll-up light

-- A constant light indicates a fault indicator active in the system.
+- A constant light indicates a fault in the system unit.

 - No light indicates that the system is operating normally.

 - G: Function/Data display

 - H: Decrement button

 - I: Enter button

 - J: Increment button

 - K: Pinhole reset button

-- 4. Observe the following after pressing the power button:

-- The power-on light begins to blink faster.